hicommonwealth/commonwealth/wiki/Code-Requirements.md

 This is the starter page for the Commonwealth Code Style Guide.
 Here we document requirements for all code written for the Commonwealth App.

-This is an evolving document, and is expected to be authoritative if not exhaustively complete.
+This page includes a mix of aspirational ideals for our codebase and descriptive requirements of how code _must_ be written.
+Divergences between ideal and actual have been explicitly flagged, but few or none of the practices  delineated are consistently or fully implemented in our present codebase (230815).

-- Code requirements this document *should* generally follow [[RFC 2119](https://www.rfc-editor.org/rfc/rfc2119)](https://www.rfc-editor.org/rfc/rfc2119).
+- Code requirements this document *should* generally follow [RFC 2119](https://www.rfc-editor.org/rfc/rfc2119).
 - Unless otherwise noted, code styles in this guideline are for NodeJS & TypeScript.

 ## Baseline Language Requirements